ogierpaul/UdacityDendCapstone/dags/siren/Readme.md

 - The downloaded file is a compressed zipped csv

 ### Target description: Redshift table
-- The target is a table in the datalake, `siren_attribtues`
+- The target is a table in the datalake, `siren_attributes`

 ### Dag Steps:
 - To ingest it in Redshift, the raw zipped file has to be: